agh-a2s/pyhms/docs/usage.rst

     from pyhms import MetaepochLimit
     global_stop_condition = MetaepochLimit(limit=10)

-Now we need to decide what should be the height of our tree (maximum number of levels) and what optimization algorithms to run on each level.
-We will use the following configuration:
+Now we need to configure the structure of our HMS tree by defining the optimization algorithms for each level.
+Each level configuration specifies the following:

+1. The optimization algorithm to use (`EALevelConfig` which can run multiple different GAs)
+2. The number of iterations per metaepoch (`generations`)
+3. The problem to solve (can be different for each level e.g. less accurate for higher levels)
+4. Population size and other algorithm-specific parameters
+5. Local stop condition (`lsc`)

 .. code-block:: python